 The state gives you three years of eligibility towards obtaining your teaching certificate.
 Most interns will finish their requirements for their Standard Certificate within one year.
 However, some interns may need an additional year of teaching experience before they are recommended for their Standard Certificate.

 No. A probationary certificate will be activated only when you have obtained a full-time teaching position in your content area.
 The teaching position must be at an Independent School District, TEA recognized private school, or charter school in Texas.

 Yes.
-Interns that begin an extra year in the classroom must pay a $1,200 extension fee per semester to have a 2nd or 3rd year probationary activated.
-Extension fees are typically needed for less than 5% of WCACP interns.
-An extension is usually a result of poor classroom performance or their principal putting them on a growth plan.
+Interns that begin an extra year in the classroom must pay $2,400.
+Extension fees are typically needed for less than 2% of WCACP interns.
+An extension is usually a result of poor classroom performance.

 No. A probationary certificate is not recommended by WCACP during your 14-week clinical teaching assignment.